Barry, Dade, and Dallas County assistance programs.

 Neighborhood Centers throughout Dade, Dallas, and Barry counties work closely and on a one on one basis with individuals and families to help anyone who needs help achieve self-sufficiency and stability.
 Counseling and advice is free.
-Services offered by the local community action agency include emergency financial assistance, Life Skills workshops, one-on-one Family Support and Targeted Coaching, and referrals to other community programs, charities, and government programs.
+Services offered by the local community action agency include emergency financial assistance, Life Skills workshops, loans for paying rent, one-on-one Family Support and Targeted Coaching, and referrals to other community programs, charities, or government programs.
 The agency administers a number of governmental and community funds, all of which are currently being used to provide free food, rent assistance, or mortgage assistance and utility bill assistance.

 The Ozarks Area Community Action Corporation also runs the Low Income Home Energy Assistance Program (LIHEAP), and is is offered from two assistance programs.
 One is the Energy Assistance program, which provides a one-time grant/financial payment for assistance with paying winter heating bills for low income eligible households.
 The other part of LIHEAP is the Energy Crisis Intervention Program (ECIP), which can help prevent a disconnection.